 The pros and cons of appliance-based tape encryption

-Pros: First off, appliance-based encryption solutions are transparent to the OS, which helps make them easier to manage.
+Pros: off, appliance-based encryption solutions are transparent to the OS, which helps make them easier to manage.
 Appliances can also compress data before it's encrypted thus maximizing throughput and tape storage space required.
 You also get stronger protection of encryption keys with them being stored in the hardware as well as the option to work with an enterprise key management application.
 Finally, built-in audit logging, reporting and related features from vendors such as Crossroads Systems Inc. and nCipher (now part of Thales) help with the visibility and insight required for enterprise-level compliance and security management needs.

 Cons: Unfortunately, appliance-based encryption solutions can be pricey.
-Not only that but you also have to allot time for some up-front planning to ensure such a solution is implemented correctly across all of your tape systems.
+Not only that but you also have to allot time for some up-front to ensure such a solution is implemented correctly across all of your tape systems.
 Appliances can also be another target for attack.
 The security mantra is if it has an on/off switch and an IP address, it's open to attack.
 So, an appliance is likely yet another thing to include in the scope of your security assessments.